 Chamber Concerts Sign-Ups

-Anyone (participants, faculty, staff) may apply to perform on a chamber concert.
+Anyone who is attending MMF (participants, faculty, staff) may apply to perform on a chamber concert.
 Submitted works must have performers in place who have agreed to perform the work you submit.
 Works only need to be submitted once.
 Chamber concerts are optional: performers are not required to do this but we welcome everyone to do so!
 Priority will be given to modern repertoire that we feel will enrich the institute experience for everyone.

 Priority will be given in the following order: